|

 Sometimes another Companion may do something ill-advised, and you may

-you.
-You are not obliged to defend someone simply because he or she is
+are not obliged to defend someone simply because he or she is a Laurel.

-a Laurel.
-We suggest that you take some time to get used to your new position,
+Laurel.
+We suggest that you take some time to get used to your new

-determine what being a Laurel means to you, before rushing into taking
+position, determine what being a Laurel means to you, before rushing

-an apprentice or several.
-If you wish to take an apprentice, fine.
-The
+into taking an apprentice or several.
+If you wish to take an

-individuals involved, not the Order, determines the apprentice-Laurel
+apprentice, fine.
+The individuals involved, not the Order, determines

 Green colored belts are commonly given to apprentices by their Laurel,